 Brexit will happen.
 On my birthday, January 31st, we will officially have left the EU.
 With the majority the Government now has there is a real danger that a no-deal Brexit will happen at the end of the year.
-Of course, the Brexit process will not then be finished; the pain and division will go on for years.
+Of course the Brexit process will still not be finished; the pain and division will go on for years.

-That this has been allowed to happen must in part be laid at the door of the opposition, not least for having a Labour leader and policies that were toxic to the electorate.
-This was compounded by an SNP and Liberal party leadership that voted, self-interestedly, for an election under the mistaken belief that they could actually win or in some way gain leverage from it.
-The Liberal Party’s culpability in this was darkly laughable; the hubris in thinking that it could just revoke/cancel a democratically arrived at decision, with a leader who from the start appeared to have a Walter Mitty like belief in her own leadership qualities and destiny.
-In voting for an early election, they have denied Parliament the possibility of holding any deal that Johnson brings before it to proper scrutiny.
-With an 80 seat majority, and an opposition riven by factional infighting, that will not now happen.
+That this has been allowed to happen must – in part – be laid at the door of the opposition, not least for having a leader and policies that were so toxic to the electorate.
+This was compounded by an SNP and Liberal party leadership voting – self interestedly – for an election under the mistaken belief that they would actually win or in some way gain leverage from it.
+The Liberal Party’s culpability in this was darkly laughable.
+The hubris in thinking that it could just revoke/cancel a democratically arrived at decision, and with a leader who from the start appeared to have a Walter Mitty like belief in her own leadership qualities and destiny.
+In voting for an early election, they denied Parliament the possibility of truly scrutinizing any deal Johnson brought before it.
+With an 80 seat majority, and an opposition riven by factional infighting, this will now not happen.
 As for the SNP, they are now locked into a union with the UK for the foreseeable future and locked out of the EU.
 Furthermore, their continued hegemony in Scotland is nowhere near assured.

-And the real tragedy of all of this is that at a time when the nation was crying out for an acceptable alternative, what it had was a leader of the opposition wreaking of antisemitic friends and alliances, with a shadow cabinet bereft of intelligence, with stature and policies that hearkened back to the worst municipal excesses of Militant Merseyside and Leninist Lambeth.
-The electoral performance of 2017 was a misnomer; then Corbyn, McDonnel and Momentum were still being held in check by moderates within the NEC and Westminster and had had only a year in the limelight.
-This time they were in control, very, very visible with ownership of the party’s manifesto, a document that appeared to get more ridiculous by the hourly addition of each new socialist utopian announcement.
+And the real tragedy of all of this is that at a time when the nation was crying out for an acceptable alternative, what it had was a Labour leader wreaking of antisemitism, with a shadow cabinet bereft of people with stature and intelligence, argueing for policies that hearkened back to the worst municipal excesses of Militant Merseyside and Leninist Lambeth.
+The electoral performance of 2017 was a misnomer; then Corbyn, McDonnel and Momentum, held in check by moderates within the NEC and the MPs at Westminster, had had only a year in the limelight.
+This time they were in control and very, very visible, with ownership of the party manifesto that appeared to get more ridiculous with each hourly addition of a new socialist utopian announcement.
 It didn’t take long for large swathes of the electorate to realise that what they were being offered was an unrealistic, unreconstructed picture of what the hard left had been calling for in the 70s and early 80s – and it repelled them.
-Add to that a leader who appears to be quite at ease with having antisemitic friends, has an issue concerning simple patriotism, lauds questionable works of art and honours the torturers and murderers of Jewish Olympic athletes and the outcome to anyone, other than the diahard Corbynistas, was utterly predictable.
+Add to that a leader who appears to be quite at ease with having antisemitic friends, has issues regarding simple patriotism, lauds questionable works of art and honours the torturers and murderers of Jewish Olympic athletes and the outcome to anyone, other than the diahard Corbynistas, was utterly predictable.
 It beggars belief that this could be done in the name of an organization that should be the personification of liberal social democratic values.